wolfSSL/wolfssl-examples/embedded/signature/README.md

 |x64|SP for x86 64bit|

-The Makefile is self-contained without libwolfssl.
-Put your wolfSSL source filesin parallel with wolfssl-examples directory.
-It is defined by WOLFROOT in Makefile.It compiles only needed files for the target.
-OBJ and OBJ_xxx macro in Makefiledefine object files for the common and specific target.
+Each Makefile is self-contained to statically link wolfCrypt source files (without using a shared libwolfssl.so).
+Put your wolfSSL source files in parallel with the wolfssl-examples directory.
+The location of the primary wolfSSL source directory is defined by WOLFROOT in each Makefile.
+Each build compiles only the needed files for the target.
+OBJ and OBJ_xxx macros in each Makefile define object files for the common and specific target.
 ​
-Example programs are hard coded for a hash algorithm or signature scheme.Sha256 is for the hash by default.
-PKCS #1 v1.5 or ECDSA for the signature scheme.You can refer to the following API tables for modifying the examples for other algorithms or schemes.
+Example programs are hard coded to use a specific hash algorithm or signature scheme.
+Sha256 is used for the hash by default.
+PKCS#1 v1.5 or ECDSA is used for the signature scheme.
+You can refer to the following API tables for modifying the examples for other algorithms or schemes.
-​

 ## Table 1: Hash algorithms for PKCS#1 Signature
 |Algorithm|Src File|Macro SW<br>Enable|<br>Disable|Note|
 |---|---|---|---|---|